Exhibitor Rules and Regulations

 Fire Regulations

-Hospitality Suites
+Hospitality Suites and Social Events

-Only those companies participating in the commercial exhibit program will be allowed to conduct hospitality suites in Phoenix.
+Only those companies participating in the commercial exhibit program will be allowed to conduct hospitality suites in Nashville.
 Suites are limited to hospitality and may not be used to display products or services.
 These hospitality suites may not be open or advertised to be open at times that conflict with official functions of the College such as scientific sessions or College sponsored social functions (including exhibits).

 Independence of ACG CME Education in Accordance with ACCME Requirements